SQream/sqream_docs/reference/blue_console.rst

-Running Commands Interactively (SQL Shell)
+Running Commands
 ------------------------------------------

-After entering your access token, you are presented with the **SQL shell**.
+After entering your access token, you are presented with the BLUE console.
 The database name shown means you are now ready to run statements and queries.

-Common **SQL shell** control commands:
+Common console control commands:

 .. list-table::
    :widths: auto